anujsingla/reacttolit/README.md

-## React/Lit web component Framework Shopping App
+# React/Lit web component Framework Shopping App

-# Lit Shopping App (Migrated from React)

 Welcome to the Shopping App!
 This application allows users to browse a variety of products and add them to their shopping cart.
 It was originally built using the React framework and has been migrated to the Lit framework with PatternFly elements to provide an efficient and user-friendly shopping experience.
-I have created seperate branch for React and lit framework.
+I have created a separate branch for React and lit framework.
 - main branch -> React app (https://reactapp-tan-omega.vercel.app/products)
 - webcomponentsmigration branch -> Lit framework app (https://webcomponentlitmigration.vercel.app/)